 Rivers naturally move sediments and other small particles of algae or detritus downstream.
 High concentrations of materials in the water can create murky "dust storm" conditions and may impact conditions for aquatic life.
 Under chronically high "dust storm" conditions, sunlight doesn't travel as deep into the water.
-Thus, aquatic plants may not receive enough sunlight to conduct photosynthesis and aquatic predators may not be able to see well enough to capture prey.
-Turbidity measures water clarity, or how far you can see through the storm, and is reported in Nephelometric Turbidity Units (NTU).
+Thus, aquatic plants may not receive enough sunlight to conduct photosynthesis, and aquatic predators may not be able to see well enough to capture prey.
+Turbidity measures water clarity, or how far you can see through the "dust storm," and is reported in Nephelometric Turbidity Units (NTU).
 High NTU indicates the water is cloudy and hard to see through.
 The 1988-1993 median level of turbidity in the Cortaro Narrows reach was 15 NTU.
 ADEQ does not have a standard for turbidity, so this assessment uses 15 NTU as a historical reference value.

-Turbidity was measured a total of 45 times.
-Overall, the reference value was met 38 times (84%).
-Five of the seven measures of turbidity that exceeded the reference value were pre-upgrade.
-Turbidity has decreased most notably in Marana Flats after the upgrade was complete.
+Turbidity was measured a total of 49 times.
+Overall, the reference value was met 61 times (80%).
+Turbidity decreased most notably in Marana Flats after the upgrade was complete, though it has been higher and more variable in the last year.